xamarin/GoogleApisForiOSComponents/Firebase.Database/component/GettingStarted.md

 You can use the `DataEventType.Value` event to read the data at a given path, as it exists at the time of the event.
 This method is triggered once when the listener is attached and again every time the data, including any children, changes.
 The event callback is passed a `snapshot` containing all data at that location, including child data.
 If there is no data, the `value` of the `snapshot` returned is `null`.

-> ***Important:*** *The `DataEventType.Value` event is fired every time data is changed at the specified database reference, including changes to children.
+> ![note_icon] ***Important:*** *The `DataEventType.Value` event is fired every time data is changed at the specified database reference, including changes to children.
 To limit the size of your snapshots, attach only at the highest level needed for watching changes.
 For example, attaching a listener to the root of your database is not recommended.*

 The following example demonstrates a notes application retrieving the user's folders from the database: